julioalcazar/Notes/InterviewGuide.md

 	*  Not listening for interviewer/questions.
 	*  Your talk should be understandable to audience, Don't talk technical with non-technical people
 		*  Practice with different level of technical background
 		*  Ask if the want more details or technical information
+	*  Use clear language
+	*  Not overly technical
+	*  Don't want solution to sound complicated
+	*  Keep is simple and elegant